prividentity/cryptonets-python-sdk/README.md

 ## Usage

-You will have the Server URL and apiKey once you sign up for the product.
+You will receive the Server URL and apiKey when you subscribe.

 ### Import Face factor
 `from cryptonets_python_sdk.factor import FaceFactor`